 A scheme owner may, in order to control the validity of the methodology, e.g. choose to:

-- In detail specify the method of inspection; - Specify limitations to acceptable environmental conditions for the performance of inspection; - Specify levels of performance for equipment used.
+- Specify the method of inspection in detail; - Specify limitations to acceptable environmental conditions for the performance of inspection; - Specify levels of performance for equipment used.

 ANNEX B4: QUALITY ASSURANCE INITIATIVES TO ENSURE PROPER PERFORMANCE METHODS